How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 Does my occupation really affect my car insurance rates?

 Yes, occupation is one of many factors insurers use when calculating premiums.
-Your job affects your perceived risk based on factors like annual mileage, driving hours, stress levels, and historical claims data for your occupational group.
-While it's not the most heavily weighted factor — your driving record and location carry more weight — it can produce meaningful differences in your premium, especially if you qualify for profession-based discounts.
+Your job influences your perceived risk based on factors like annual mileage, driving hours, stress levels, and historical claims data for your occupational group.
+While it's not the most heavily weighted factor — your driving record, location, and vehicle type carry more weight — it can produce meaningful differences in your premium, especially when occupation-based discounts are available.
+Note that states like New York and California restrict or prohibit the use of occupation as a rating factor.

 Which jobs get the cheapest car insurance rates?